WakaSync Standalone

 validateStatus |

-response.ok | Function(response) → true if the status is valid |
+response.ok | Function(response) → true if the status is considered successful. |

 retries |

-0 | Number of retry attempts |
+0 | Number of retry attempts. |

 retryDelay |

-1000 | Base delay between retries in ms |
+1000 | Base delay between retries in milliseconds. |

 retryBackoff |